 My big goal this year is to explore more of the UK now that I’m back living here full time.
-So when Southeastern asked if I wanted to head to Ramsgate, a small town in Kent, in search of “hidden gems”, I leapt at the chance!
+So when Southeastern challenged me to find all the best things to do in Ramsgate, England, I leapt at the chance!
+The mission was to head to this small town in Kent in search of “hidden gems” – so I grabbed my camera and hit the rails!

 Roll over, Brighton!
 Ramsgate has its very own Arches; with tiny independent shops, galleries, and bars tucked into the red-brick Victorian archways alongside the harbour.
 Ramsgate proudly boasts the UK’s only Royal Harbour, and the pretty, yacht-filled marina has a rich history.

 By reclaiming the spaces in the Arches, the town has breathed new life into the harbourside and it’s a great place to explore.
 Don’t miss Something Fishy, the little arch gallery, or the fabulous design-led homeware store and café Archive.

 If there’s one experience that really sums up my Ramsgate trip, it’s this.
 I was taking photos in the park when a lovely gent popped out of nowhere and told me “if you want something to photograph, you should see the Italianate Glasshouse”.